Stack Template Format

 import knot.stack as stack

-# Create a definition programmatically
+# Create a template programmatically

 stack.create_def(